 3. Stipends are reviewed annually and, until the review in 2009, were based on a resolution of the Standing Committee in September 2006 that they should continue to be set at 80% of the latest available Average Weekly Earnings published by the Australian Bureau of Statistics.
-In August 2009 the Standing Committee approved the minimum stipends for parish ministry staff in 2010 remaining the same as 2009.
-Accordingly, the figures are -
+However in light of the global financial crisis, in August 2009 the Standing Committee approved the minimum stipends for parish ministry staff in 2010 remaining the same as 2009.